 Greens and blues seem to be signature colours.
 Vast swatches of green appear on maps, representing all the national parks and protected areas.
 Blue is for the ocean and rivers.
 Green forests cloak gentle hills and thick green sugar cane fills fields.
 The water, whether fresh or salt, presents every hue of blue, and some green too.
 We will make a point of visiting the Angourie Blue and Green Pools.
 Of course there are lots of other colours too, such as beautiful pink, purple and gold of sunrises and sunsets.
 Watch for flashes of colour from the abundant birdlife such as brolgas, kingfishers and parrots.
 One could say that there is local colour in the people, a mixture of farmers and foresters, surfers and people who have left the big cities to embrace a less hurried pace.

-Read our blog post about our 2019 Trip Report – and mark you calendars for 2020, since we will be back!
+Read our blog post about our 2019 Trip Report.

 Images provided by: Tracey Poynter and My Clarence Valley